 Berlin is embarking the journey of early stage investments

 In comparison, Germany is only about to grow comparably strong networks.
-While German universities, and business schools in particular, fall behind when it comes to their generations of graduates, we still see how those networks impact and shape the startup scene in Berlin and Germany.
+While German universities, and business schools in particular, fall behind when it comes to their generations of graduates, we still see how those networks impact and shape the startup scene of Berlin and Germany.
 Alumni from schools such as the WHU in Vallendar, the University of Munich, or the Zeppelin University in Friedrichshafen come to mind.
 The presence of Rocket Internet at various of their events, e.g. the IdeaLab!, cannot be denied.
 At the same time, German angel investors seldom fail to mention that they invested upon “a friend’s recommendation” or together with a pool of angels they had “made investments with before”.
 Angel investments are often about pooling interests as well as money.
 Apparently, the numbers of angel investors and pools grows.
 It also seems to be getting easier to persuade angels, incubators, or venture capitalists about early stage investments.
 Changing regulations like tax advantages, new public (e.g., Coparion with a volume of €220 Million) and private funds (e.g., Point Nine with €100 Million), and a general awareness of the innovative boosts startups provide, certainly support those advancements.
 It seems like Germany is growing into taking the risk of early stage investments.

 Sao Paolo could re-accelerate its early startup growth